-Austria’s energy policy rests on three pillars – security of supply, energy efficiency and renewable energy sources.
-The country’s decarbonisation drive has strengthened as the economy and renewable energy use have continued to grow, while fossil fuel use has decreased.
-Notably, Austria more than tripled the public funding for energy research, development and demonstration from 2007 to 2014.
+Austria’s energy policy rests on three pillars: security of supply, energy efficiency and renewables.
+The country’s efforts to decarbonise the economy have progressed as renewable energy use has continued to grow, while use of fossil fuels has decreased.

 Greenhouse gas emissions from energy use, which peaked in 2005, still need to be further reduced, and the transport sector offers prime opportunities for this.
 In the context of EU negotiations on an energy and climate policy framework to 2030, Austria should develop a strategy that also integrates security of supply and internal market dimensions.
 Closer cross-border integration of both electricity and natural gas markets and systems is required to build a single European market.
 This calls for increased co-ordination and co-operation with neighbouring countries.